 Represent individuals seeking to gain or maintain legal status in the United States and live a life full of opportunity and promise while gaining invaluable hands-on lawyering experience.

-Students in the Immigration Rights Clinic provide legal representation to individuals facing deportation before the Immigration Court, Federal Court of Appeals and the Administrative Agency.
+Students in the Immigrant Rights Clinic provide legal representation to individuals facing deportation before the Immigration Court, Federal Court of Appeals and the Administrative Agency.
 Clinic students represent clients from around the world in a range of immigration matters -- those who are fleeing persecution from their native lands as a result of sexual orientation, religion, or political activities and beliefs; those who are victims of domestic violence and other crimes; youth who have been abandoned, neglected or abused by their parents; and those who are long-standing permanent residents with families and lives entrenched in the United States.

 Each case involves in-depth analysis and creativity in advocacy to build the best case possible under the law.
-The knowledge gained by students and the work in which they have engaged has resulted in enormous success for the Clinic's clients for over fifteen years.
+The knowledge gained by students and the work in which they have engaged has resulted in enormous success for the Clinic's clients for over twenty years.

 Additionally, students are often given the opportunity to work on litigation and advocacy projects in collaboration with community organizations.

-Senior Staff Attorney, Human Rights First
+Former Senior Staff Attorney, Human Rights First

 Immigrant Rights Clinic, 2005

-Overseen by Professor Gemma Solimene, a former attorney-in-charge of the Immigration Law Unit of the Legal Aid Society, students have direct responsibility for all aspects of their client cases and engage in a full range of lawyering and litigation skills, including client and witness interviewing, affidavit drafting, factual investigation of an individual and their family's lives in their native country and in the United States, production of evidence, witness preparation, and trial work.
+Overseen by Professor Gemma Solimene, a former Attorney-in-Charge of the Immigration Law Unit of The Legal Aid Society, students have direct responsibility for all aspects of their client cases and engage in a full range of lawyering and litigation skills, including client and witness interviewing, affidavit drafting, factual investigation of an individual and their family's lives in their native country and in the United States, production of evidence, witness preparation, and trial work.